Last Friday, in a well-received and thoughtful White Board Friday at SEOmoz titled

 ConsumerReports.org, Thomasnet.com, and the Open Site Explorer could all be considered entities, and the query terms in Rand’s presentation are all terms that could be considered by Google’s entity approach to be associated with those specific entities.

 Synonyms and Rankings

-Google has a number of patents involving synonyms and and meeting informational needs that describe how a page that ranks highly for one term might also rank highly for terms that are synonyms or that fulfill an equivalent informational need.
+Google has several patents involving synonyms and meeting informational needs that describe how a page that ranks highly for one term might also rank highly for terms that are synonyms or that fulfill an equivalent informational need.
 So we see in the snippet above for Thomasnet.com, that on a search for [manufacturing directory], the word “business” is highlighted.

 Google has told us in the past that when a synonym is used to determine the relevance of a result, that if it appears in the page title or snippet shown to searchers within a search result, that they would highlight the term.
 See: Helping computers understand language

 In that post, we are told: